Izhar ul-Haqq

-Iẓhār al-Ḥaqq (also spelled as: Izhar-ul-Haq) (إظهار الحق) is a book by Rahmatullah Kairanawi.
+Iẓhār al-Ḥaqq (or Izhar-ul-Haq) (إظهار الحق) is a book by Rahmatullah Kairanawi.
 Kairanwi had written this book in response to the allegations made by certain Christian missionaries against Islam and especially to counter the Mizan al-Haqq of Karl Gottlieb Pfander against Islam.

 The book was originally written in Arabic in 1864, this six-volume book was later translated (or summarized) into English, Turkish, Urdu and Bengali.
 Christine Schirrmacher describes the book:

 'The Demonstration of the Truth' (izhâr al-haqq) served as a summary of all possible charges against Christianity and was therefore used after al-Kairânawî's death as a sort of encyclopaedia since al-Kairânawî extended the material of former polemicists like Ali ibn Sahl Rabban al-Tabarî, Ibn Hazm or Ibn Taymiyya to a great extent.